 20th AUSTRALIA FIJI BUSINESS FORUM, BRISBANE, 28 TO 30 JULY 2013:

-For the first time in seven years, this Forum will be held in Australia again.
-The theme for this year is "FIJI IS OPEN FOR BUSINESS!"
+For the first time in seven years, this Forum was held in Australia again.
+The theme for this year was "FIJI IS OPEN FOR BUSINESS!"
 Expert presentations for topics such as industry updates on Tourism and Manufacturing, and economic and business updates on Fiji, among others.
-Bookings Now Open!
-Register as a Delegate and/or Trade exhibitor, or book your advertising space in the Delegates Handbook.
-Some sponsorship opportunities also available.
-Click here for Program info and booking forms.

 AUSTRALIA FIJI BUSINESS FORUM, FIJI, 1 TO 3 DECEMBER 2012